-Wild flowers cover meadows and skirt bases of still snow capped mountains, pink and white almond, cherry and apple blossoms line the historic German road, river and canal scenic routes with their castles, palaces, half timbered buildings, old fashioned windmills and medieval towns.
+Wild flowers covered meadows skirt the foothills of still snow capped mountains, pink and white almond, cherry and apple blossoms line Germany's historic road, river and canal routes with their castles, palaces, half timbered buildings, old fashioned windmills and medieval towns.

-Spring in Germany: seats and tables appear outside cafe's, bistros and ice cream parlors, and the beer gardens begin to open, although it is not time to think about giving up wearing those layers.
-Nevertheless regardless of any cold breezes, or spring showers, the warm weather culture has now officially considered to have begun, and 'spring tiredness', Fruehjahrsmuedigkeit, is banned.
+When Spring comes to Germany seats and tables appear outside cafe's, bistros and ice cream parlors, and beer gardens begin to open, although it is not time to think about giving up wearing those warm layers.
+Regardless of cold winds, or spring showers, the warm weather culture has now officially considered to have begun, and "spring tiredness", Fruehjahrsmuedigkeit, is banned.

-Celebrating spring means there will be some type of festival or event in almost every city, town or village, with everything from music to cheese and wine, in addition to the Easter traditions, parades and processions.
-Decorating ancient wells and fountains with colored eggs and evergreens, and Ostermaerkte, Easter Markets, with their handcrafts and seasonal foods which take place throughout the country.
+Celebrating spring means there will be some type of festival or event in almost every city, town or village, with everything from music to cheese and wine, in addition to preparations for the coming Easter traditions, parades and processions.

 Medieval Heidelberg with its famous castle ruins and beautiful gardens holds an a month long International Music Festival, Heidelberger Fruehling, starring world renown orchestras and international soloists.

-Stuttgart in Baden-Wuerttenberg is the center of both Europe's leading high-tech region and a wine growing area but during April and May it also becomes the middle point of end of the winter festivities, the largest and most popular Spring Festival in Europe, the Stuttgarter Fruehlingsfest.
+Stuttgart in Baden-Wuerttemberg is the center of both Europe's leading high-tech region and a wine growing area, but during April and May it also becomes the middle point of "end of the winter" festivities, the largest and most popular Spring Festival in Europe, the Stuttgarter Fruehlingsfest.
 For three weeks it is an eleven acre fairground where one and a half million guests from far and wide celebrate the arrival of Fruehling, Spring.

-Still partly in Baden Wuerttenberg is Lake Constance, which shares its shoreline not only with that State but also Bavaria, parts of Austria and of Switzerland, and one island on the lake is Mainau not far from Baden Wuerttenberg's city of Konstanz.
+Still partly in Baden Wuerttemberg is Lake Constance, which shares its shoreline not only with that State but also Bavaria, parts of Austria and of Switzerland, and one island on the lake is Mainau not far from the city of Konstanz, in Baden Wuerttemberg.

 Fruehjahrsmuedigkeit?
-No chance of that during a Spring in Germany.
+No chance of that during a Spring spent in Germany.

-Springtime in East Friesland, courtesy Ostfriesland Tourist Office - Rhine River Firework Display in Koblenz, Public Domain - One pathway on the Island of Mainau in the Spring
+Springtime in Tuebingen - Baden-Wuerttemberg, Tuebingen.de - Rhine River Firework Display , Public Domain - One pathway on the Island of Mainau in the Spring

 For topics in the news And you can follow German Culture on Facebook